MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 ### Service releases starting with Visual Studio 2017

 - Servicing releases can be distinguished using `_MSC_FULL_VER`.
-The build field (the BBBB in the MMmmBBBB version number) typically increases by 1.
+The build field (the BBBBB in the MMmmBBBBB version number) typically increases by 1.

 For example, two cases where `_MSC_FULL_VER` is particularly useful is to distinguish between Visual Studio 2019 16.8 and 16.9, as well as Visual Studio 2019 16.10 and 16.11.
 The reason is that those versions share the same major and minor versions (and `_MSC_VER`).
 To distinguish them, use `_MSC_FULL_VER`.